digital-work-lab/literature-review-seminar/00-orga.md

 ---

-## Why literature reviews are exciting (II)
+# Why literature reviews are exciting (III)

-- Exemplary contributions can have a profound impact (e.g., Vial 2019 is cited 1000 times per year)
+- Exemplary contributions can have a profound impact (e.g., Vial 2019 is cited 2,000 times per year)
 - There are open challenges, such as

-    - differences and synergies across disciplines,
+    - Differences and synergies across disciplines,
-    - design of LR software to manage data, AI, and collaboration,
+    - Design of LR software to manage data, AI, and collaboration,
-    - coping with massive input and addressing urgent demands (e.g., [COVID reviews](https://github.com/greenelab/covid19-review))
+    - Coping with massive input and addressing urgent demands (e.g., [COVID reviews](https://github.com/greenelab/covid19-review))

 ---

-## Learning objectives
+# Learning objectives

 Acquire a broad understanding of